gkorpal/gkorpal.github.io/_drafts/computations-in-higher-arithmetic.md

 map <F2> :w<CR>:!magma %<CR> "once you press <F2> in normal mode, it first saves your file and then run the file with magma. imap <F2> <Esc>:w<CR>:!magma %<CR> "once you press <F2> in insert mode, it first leaves insert mode, then saves the file and then run the file with magma.
 `````

+### Examples

+We will take some examples from [SageMath](https://sagecell.sagemath.org/) and solve them using Magma functions:

 https://github.com/petRUShka/vim-magma